snorkel-team/website/_use_cases/01_spam_tutorial.md

 The output of the `apply(...)` method is a ***label matrix***, a fundamental concept in Snorkel.
 It's a NumPy array `L` with one column for each LF and one row for each data point, where `L[i, j]` is the label that the `j`th labeling function output for the `i`th data point.
-We'll create one label matrix for the `train` set and one for the `dev` set.
+We'll create a label matrix for the `train` set.

 ```python